 There seems to be a general consensus still that Dave Cummins was the most talented and creative guitarist of the time.
 He also had a wonderful Swedish Hagstrom acoustic guitar with a built-in pick-up – unheard of in those days.
 Early on he played with Martin (Min) Gateshill and was thereby an influence on Min’s younger brother Paul Gateshill.
 Paul, in turn, helped me learn how to play the guitar.
 That is, I had to strum chords for him for hours while he practised his magic-fingered lead.

 Martin Wood – Tink – (Mar[tin K]enneth Wood) also played with Dave from early on.
-I was always puzzled that he played a nylon-strung Spanish Guitar rather than steel.
-It was even suggested to me once that Tink was a better guitarist than Dave.
-The fact is they were both an inspiration and wrote some great songs together, and with Nick Manley too – see below.
+I was always puzzled that he played a nylon-strung Spanish Guitar rather than steel, but he was a great guitarist anyway.
+Both Tink and Dave were an inspiration and wrote some great songs together, and with Nick Manley too – see below.

 Unfortunately, Chris, Tink and Dave are no longer with us.

-You can find an obituary I wrote for Chris at http://www.societyofoldpriceans.co.uk/pupils.htm
+You can find an obituary for Chris at http://www.societyofoldpriceans.co.uk/pupils.htm

 Dave I never knew so well.
 He took to writing music for computer games before his health gave out on him.